 Stock Option Grants.
-During 2016, stock option grants to Colgate's Named Officers were within 12% of the guideline award level.
-Variations from the guideline award level were based on strong individual, business unit and/or Company performance, recent promotions and internal pay equity considerations.
-See column (j) of the Grants of Plan-Based Awards Table for the number of stock options granted to the Named Officers in 2016.
-Mr. Cook's award for 2016 was 659,739 options, which was within three percent of the guideline award level.
+During 2017, stock option grants to Colgate's Named Officers were at the guideline award level.
+See column (j) of the Grants of Plan-Based Awards Table for the number of stock options granted to the Named Officers in 2017.
+Mr. Cook's award for 2017 was 602,390 options, consistent with the pre-established guideline.

 Stock Option Terms.
-For all of the Named Officers, the stock options vest in equal annual installments over three years, the exercise price of the stock options is equal to the closing price of the Company's Common Stock on the date of grant and the term of the stock options is six years.
-Unvested stock options are forfeited if the recipient terminates his employment with the Company, other than through retirement.
-For more information regarding the effect of various types of termination of employment on the vesting of outstanding equity awards, including stock options, see pages 54 to 55.
+For all of the Named Officers, the stock options vest in equal annual installments over three years, the exercise price of the stock options is equal to the closing price of the Company's common stock on the date of grant and the term of the stock options is six years.
+Unvested stock options are forfeited if the recipient terminates his employment with the Company, other than through retirement, death or disability.
+For more information regarding the effect of various types of termination of employment on the vesting of outstanding equity awards, including stock options, see pages 52 to 53.